andreia006/andreia006/README.md

 <h3 align="left">🤍What I'm Up To</h3>
 - ☁️ I’m currently working on a helpful network script that allows for an easy toggle between different wifi frequency bands!
 <p></p>
+- ☁️ I’m also creating an gaming macro app (auto clicker and auto key) as one of my beginner python projects.
+<p></p>
 - 🌱 I’m currently learning networking as a fundamental base.
 <br>
 <hr>